danicolms/grid_system/README.md

 	    </GridItem>
     </Grid>

-The result of this placement will be something like this:
+The result of this placement will be something like this on a desktop screen:  \
-\
-On a desktop screen:  \
 ![Large screen](https://i.ibb.co/qC97ZRX/L.png)

 -----------